 Reviewing the Inventory

-As you submit and save your last area, you’ll receive a prompt asking if you wish to add another area, review the inventory, or you can hit cancel if you need to finish counting in another saved area.
+As you submit and save your last area, you’ll receive a prompt asking if you wish to:

 When you tap “Review and Submit Inventory”, you’ll see a breakdown of the inventory, and you can choose how to view it: